Measuring Mica Alteration

 - Less drilling – better results – quickly delivers a return-on- investment

-In the field the oreXpress is rugged, reliable, and designed for single user operation.
+In the field our spectreometers are rugged, reliable, and designed for single user operation.
 Field collection of spectra is fast and accurate.
 In the core shack, a single geologist with a contact probe could log as much as 400 meters a day.
 And, since DARWin saves it all in an ASCII format, it’s easy to use the data with 3rd party software for mine mapping, mineral mapping and 3D imagery.

-SPECTRAL EVOLUTION’S EZ-ID software has identified our target sample as montmorillonite using the SpecMIN spectral library for reference.
+SPECTRAL EVOLUTION’S EZ-ID software has identified our target sample as muscovite using the USGS spectral library for reference.
 The shaded areas shown in the scan allow a geologist to concentrate on regions/wavelengths in the spectra of particular interest.